 During periods of rapid technological transition, regulators should run the standard and technology-adjusted PSY tests in parallel.
-If both reject the null of no bubble, as in the dot-com case, there is strong evidence of a speculative component.
-If the standard test rejects but the adjusted test does not, as in the recent AI case, the explosive dynamics are more consistent with fundamental repricing than with speculation.
-This protocol offers a more nuanced diagnostic for policy, helping avoid premature interventions that could stifle technological adoption and growth.
+If both reject, as in the dot-com case, the data contain residual explosiveness beyond measured technology fundamentals.
+If the standard test rejects but the adjusted test does not, as in the AI-era application, the evidence is more consistent with technology-driven repricing than with residual speculation, subject to the feedback caveat.
+This protocol offers a more transparent diagnostic for policy than relying on statistical explosiveness alone.

 { }

 \begin{landscape}

 \end{landscape}